-This program is the traditional, engineering academic option for undergraduates and serves all seven Departments in the UK College of Engineering: Biosystems, Chemical and Materials, Civil, Electrical and Computer, Mechanical, Mining Engineering and Computer Science.
+This program is the traditional, engineering academic option for undergraduates and serves all nine undergraduate majors in the UK College of Engineering: Biosystems, Chemical, Materials, Civil, Electrical, Computer, Mechanical, Mining Engineering and Computer Science.
 Our students work full time for a minimum of three semesters, which alternate with full time academic work.

-Lou Takacs Co-op of the Year Awardees Honored at Tau Beta Pi Banquet
+Lou Takacs Co-op of the Year Awardee Honored at Tau Beta Pi Banquet

-In April of 2013, the College of Engineering honored it’s outstanding students, teachers and staff.
-Part of this annual award ceremony is the Co-operative Education Office’s Lou Takacs Co-op of the Year Award.
+Congratulations to Leann Gottuso, our 2013-14 recipient of the Co-operative Education Office’s Lou Takacs Co-op of the Year Award.
 This award is named for former DuPont executive and co-op office engineer in residence, Lou Takacs, whose family has funded the annual award.